Posted: January 12, 2022

 - programs for wide-ranging audiences—from connoisseurs of diverse repertory to young people who are seeing groundbreaking productions for the first time;

 · promotes access for diverse audiences by offering economically-priced tickets;

-• provides rich arts-in-education programs, including teacher training and one of the largest in-depth program in New York City to introduce Shakespeare to Public School students;
+· provides rich arts-in-education programs, including teacher training and the largest in-depth program in New York City to introduce Shakespeare to Public School students;

 - contributes to the international theatre community through touring, artistic exchanges and partnerships.

 We are currently seeking new Ushers for our next production at Polonsky Shakespeare Center in Brooklyn.
 An integral part of each patron’s experience at the theatre, Ushers must have excellent customer service and communication skills.
 Experience at a performance venue is a plus, but not required.

 This position requires a flexible schedule with availability on nights and weekends, and is part time, seasonal and without benefits.
 Pay rate is $15/hr, and vaccination is required for all employees.
-To apply, please email cover letter and resume to email@example.com.
+To apply, please email cover letter and resume to firstname.lastname@example.org.
 Please include “Usher” in the subject line.
-No phone calls, please.